srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/Use_Cases/Email_Net/readme.md

 This code is based on the methodologies and concepts presented in the paper:
 - "Personalized Email Community Detection using Collaborative Similarity Measure"

 By following these steps and utilizing the provided scripts, you can implement a robust email community detection system tailored to enhance personalized email interactions.
-Feel free to modify the code to better fit your specific use case and improve the system's effectiveness.